Solar power in Uzbekistan: Non-residential PV

-Installation of Solar panels on schools, governmental offices, hospitals and public buildings is accelerated by The Law on the Use of Renewable Energy Sources (adopted in May 2019).
-The Cabinet of Ministers of Uzbekistan has joined the "green" energy with installing 0,63MWh solar photovoltaic station at the building of the Cabinet of Ministers of the Republic of Uzbekistan.
-In the year of 2022, 300kWh capacity solar panels installed at Tashkent city hall building, 100kWh at the Tashkent branch of Mendeleev Institute, and State Tax committee became 80% self-sufficient by solar.
+Installation of solar panels on schools, governmental offices, hospitals and public buildings is accelerated by the Law on the Use of Renewable Energy Sources (adopted in May 2019).
+The Cabinet of Ministers of Uzbekistan joined the "green" energy movement by installing a 0,63MWh solar photovoltaic station at the building of the Cabinet of Ministers of the Republic of Uzbekistan.
+In2022, 300kWh capacity solar panels were installed at Tashkent city hall building, 100kWh at the Tashkent branch of Mendeleev Institute, and the State Tax Committee became 80% self-sufficient by solar.

 Research and development

-International Institute of Solar Energy, part of Academy of Sciences of the Republic of Uzbekistan, is a center for research, development, and testing of solar power technologies.
-Solar furnace in Parkent is used in the research and scientific processes of the Materials Science Institute of Academy of Sciences of the Republic of Uzbekistan.
+The International Institute of Solar Energy, part of Academy of Sciences of the Republic of Uzbekistan, is a center for research, development, and testing of solar power technologies.
+The solar furnace in Parkent is used in the research and scientific processes of the Materials Science Institute of Academy of Sciences of the Republic of Uzbekistan.
 The facility has a total capacity of 1,000 kW and is heated and processed by solid state fusion processes and sunlight.